The-Balthazar/BrewLAN/mods/BrewLAN/documentation/Status - BrewLAN.md

 Arthrolab: Experimental Land Factory
   * Has no death animation.
   * Doesn't appear on idle factory tab.

+Abyss Crawler: Experimental Transport
+  * Ferry doesn't work.
+  * Need to improve survivability of cargo on death.

 ## Modded vanilla units:
 ### All Factions: